julianzimmerlin/pgm-project/README.md

 In this project, we address the problem of color image denoising.

 To reproduce the results given in tables one and two, open the file baseline_evaluation.m.
 In the file, load the filters and alphas that you want to use (e.g. filters_200_500.mat and alphas_200_500.mat).
 Then execute the script.
-For denoising in the YCbCr color space, you additionally need to uncomment the lines that convert the noisy images to YCbCr and back and open the file file denoise_foe.m and uncomment the marked line there.
+For denoising in the YCbCr color space, you additionally need to uncomment the lines that convert the noisy images to YCbCr and back and open the file denoise_foe.m and uncomment the marked line there.
+Keep in mind that you still need to pass the original RGB image to denoise_foe for correct PSNR calculation.
+Also, in all cases, make sure the hyperparameters are as described in the report.

 The reproduce the table from the YCbCr discussion section, execute the file ycbcr_vs_rgb.m and also uncomment the marked line in denoise_foe.m